The Complete Mozart Edition: Overview

 Each volume in the series is accompanied by a deluxe booklet with detailed information about the works, with many illustrations.
-Indicating the significance of this particular series, the words of the accompanying Compactotheque state, "...after the complete Shakespeare, the complete Goethe, or the complete Molière in book form, here is the Complete Mozart on discs."
+Indicating the significance of this particular series, the words of the accompanying Compactotheque state, "...After the complete Shakespeare, the complete Goethe, or the complete Molière in book form, here is the Complete Mozart on discs."

 A modified version of The Complete Mozart Edition, the Complete Compact Mozart Edition, was released in 2000.
 It consists of 17 individual boxed sets.
-This version also contains stripped down versions of the booklets that accompanied the original series.
+This version also contains stripped-down versions of the booklets that accompanied the original series.

 The Complete Mozart Edition and The Complete Compact Mozart Edition are both accompanied by a 200-page booklet which presents a condensed biography of Mozart with many photographs, describes in detail all boxes content and contains a complete index of all the musical works following the Köchel catalogue.

 This set is not to be confused with the similar complete edition (on 170 CDs) by Brilliant Classics entitled Complete Works.

 In addition, a boxed set entitled The Best of the Complete Mozart Edition was also released on November 14, 1995.
 This set contains 25 compact discs and represents a selection of the 1990–91 or 2000 sets.

+1979 Mozart Edition

+Philips had previously released a Mozart Edition, a series of 16 vinyl box sets issued in 1979.
+They purposely did not use the title of Complete Mozart Edition as it obviously was not a complete catalogue of his works.
+The series consisted of his main works only, although all of his operas, orchestral and chamber works were included.
+Due to the fact that it was released earlier than the Complete Edition, Philips did not have that many recordings at their disposal, and quite a few of the recordings in the Complete Edition were recorded specifically for it.

+Cover art

+The artwork for all 45 boxes was designed by Pet Halmen, directed by Estelle Kercher and photographed by Christine Woidich.
+The designs focus on minimalism, with small objects that represent the music included in each volume (i.e. trumpet for wind music, piano for piano concertos, violin for violin sonatas and horn for wind concertos).
+Miniature figurines and dolls were also incorporated, which were all brought together in the artwork of the final volume.

+The artwork for the Complete Compact Mozart Edition consisted of photographs depicting different architectural designs and details, taken by Matthew Weinreb throughout Austria, Germany, Italy and Czechoslovakia.
+The 180 disc box set containing all 17 volumes of the 2000 Edition features an upwards panoramic view of the interior of the Royal Opera House.

+They also incorporated a stylized version of Mozart's signature (surname only) on both the 1991 and 2000 Editions.